NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 1. Task `general` took 1.23 seconds and used 121 tokens.
 ```

 We see that a single call was made to the LLM using the prompt for the task `general`.
+In contrast to the [Core Colang Concepts guide](../2_core_colang_concepts), where the `generate_user_intent` task is used as a first phase for each user message, if no user canonical forms are defined for the Guardrails configuration the `general` task is used instead.
 Let's take a closer look at the prompt and the completion:

 ```python
 print(info.llm_calls[0].prompt)